andreszs/cordova-plugin-google-code-scanner/README.md

 ### Error callback return values

 - **String**: The error description.
-On initial use, this message equals `Waiting for the Barcode UI module to be downloaded.`
+  - On initial use: `Waiting for the Barcode UI module to be downloaded.`
+  - On old Play Services version: `Code scanner module is not supported on current Google Play Services version, please upgrade.`

 The first time **startScan** is invoked, the error callback will notify you that the barcode UI module is being downloaded in the background, if it has not already been installed for another use case.
 It's up to you to detect and handle this first-time use error.
 To handle this, it would be wise to show a [loading spinner](https://github.com/greybax/cordova-plugin-native-spinner "loading spinner"), wait a few seconds, and retry the scan after the module was downloaded.